-If you are moving to San Marcos and need to establish service, please call EDCO directly at (760) 744-2700.
+If you are moving to San Marcos and need to establish trash service, please call EDCO directly at (760) 744-2700 or

 Household RecyclingConvenient curbside recycling is offered for single family residences through EDCO Waste & Recycling Services.
 All recyclable materials should be put in the blue recycling cart and placed at the curb on regular trash collection day.
 Recyclable items include newspaper, cardboard, mixed paper (copy paper, "junk" mail, magazines, telephone books, cereal boxes), aluminum cans, steel tin cans, rigid plastics, glass containers, plastics marked with "1" through "7" and all beverage containers labeled CA Redemption Value or CA Cash Refund.

 Recycling Brochure Recycling Video

 Yard Waste RecyclingConvenient curbside yard waste recycling is offered to single family residences through the city’s contract with EDCO Recycling and Waste Removal.
 Yard waste materials like grass clippings, weeds, tree branches no longer than four

 feet in length, leaves and hedge trimmings may be recycled by putting the material into a rigid yard waste can and placing the can at the curb on the regular trash collection day.

 Not all items can go into the trash because they may contain hazardous substances that pollute our environment.

 Listed here is where you can safely dispose of those items at no cost.